-Just yesterday we were talking about ERP systems and a colleague of mine told a story about introduction of an ERP suite at one of the companies she used to work with.
-Without boring you with details, long story short — the company almost went bankrupt, because they invested a huuuge amount of money into the ERP implementation and they failed.
+Just yesterday we were talking about ERP systems and a colleague of mine told a story about the introduction of an ERP suite at one of the companies she used to work with.
+Long story short — the company almost went bankrupt, because they invested a huuuge amount of money into the ERP implementation, and failed.
 Failed so profoundly that they just stopped the project altogether where it was without much discussion.

 I come across such stories here and there all the time.
 A well-established German manufacturer in the field of industrial automation has been working on the introduction of an ERP suite for the solid 3 years already.
 Every year in mid-summer my friend working there gets to hear “ban on leave for this winter, we’re rolling it out”, and the ban is lifted closer to the winter season, because guess what?
 They are not rolling it out after all.
 Because this or that department hasn’t managed to implement the suite in time (if at all).

 Every time when I come across another similar story, I wonder: Why these companies turn to the old-fashioned, by all means very good but unnecessarily overcomplicated ERP megasuits instead of opting for the so-called postmodern ERP?

 The term “postmodern ERP” can be considered as very young — it was coined by Gartner in 2014.
 As I find the original Gartner’s definition too heavyweight and complicated, I’d prefer to quote here Thomas Spol, Senior Director ERP Product Development at PROUnlimited Inc:

 “In the postmodern ERP world, the legacy ERP suite is deconstructed into a more [loose] set of integrated business functions.
 The pieces make up the whole, rather than the whole (or suite) comprising the pieces” (from 5 Factors Facilitating the Transition to the Postmodern ERP Era)